 Between these two cities, you can immerse yourself in an amazing landscape that almost transports you to Asia.
 The rice fields stretch as far as the eye can see and constitute the largest rice production area in the country.
 Rice is naturally used in everyday cooking, not only around Alcacer do Sal but also throughout Portugal.
 Here, people eat seven times more rice than in France, and it is used in all kinds of dishes.

 Seafood risotti, eel risotti, octopus risotti, rice with cabbage, beans, peas, tomatoes: it will be difficult to try everything.
 To fully enjoy this region, nothing better than to put your bags in one of our houses in Comporta.
 With a view of the sea or the rice fields, they are the ideal base for relaxing and exploring the surrounding area in total comfort.

 The Atlantic coast: time for seafood

-From Comporta to Vila Nova de Milfontes, the ocean lays down its waves on a wild coastline, sometimes bordered by long white sandy beaches or cut by creeks and rugged rocks.
+From Comporta to sines and Vila Nova de Milfontes, the ocean lays down its waves on a wild coastline, sometimes bordered by long white sandy beaches or cut by creeks and rugged rocks.
 It is the playground of the fishermen who draw the best fish and seafood in the country from the sea.
 At the markets, chefs come to shop at the morning auction, then return to the kitchen to sublimate these exceptional products in ever more inventive preparations.
 The best way to discover them is to sit on the terrace of one of Comporta’s beach restaurants.